suyuan32/simple-admin-doc/src/guide/basic-config/global_vars.md

 ---
 order: 4
-title: 'Global Variables'
+title: "Global Variables"
 ---

 # Global Variables

-> **We define the global variables in `internal/svc/servicecontext.go`, and initialize them. **
+> **We define the global variables in `internal/svc/servicecontext.go`, and initialize them.**

 For example: